throwrocks/throwrocks.github.io/fm-invoices/03-java-classes-primer.markdown

     // TODO: Add all other fields here
 }
 ```
+Notice the comment in the first line inside the curly braces.
+You should be familiar with that type of single line comment.
+It's the same format we use in FileMaker calculations.

-Notice the customer fields.
-Just like we define the type of our FileMaker fields as Text and Number, we define our class fields as Java types like String and int.
+Below the comment, we declared the class fields.
+Notice that before each field, we declare their type.
+Just like we define the type of our FileMaker fields, for example as Text or Number, we define our class fields as Java types like String or int.

 #### So how do I create customer objects?